fnss/fnss/ns2/README.md

 * FNSS core library

 ## License
-The FNSS ns-2 adapter is released under the terms of the [GNU GPLv2 license](http://www.gnu.org/licenses/gpl-2.0.html)
+The FNSS ns-2 adapter is released under the terms of the [GNU GPLv2 license](http://www.gnu.org/licenses/gpl-2.0.html).
+See LICENSE.txt.